 There are nearly 11.2 million senior citizens in the United States that are currently diagnosed as diabetics.
 Of those who are afflicted with diabetes, only about 10% are Type 1 while the other 90% are Type 2.
 There is nothing that can be done to prevent the 10% of diabetics diagnosed with Type 1, but those who suffer from Type 2 can do a lot to help manage their diabetes beyond just taking medication.
-At United Energy Workers Healthcare, we understand how difficult it is for EEOICPA and RECA beneficiaries who are struggling with an occupational disease and diabetes at the same time.
+At United Energy Workers Healthcare and Four Corners Health Care, we understand how difficult it is for EEOICPA and RECA beneficiaries who are struggling with an occupational disease and diabetes at the same time.
 With our free home healthcare services, we offer relief and help to our patients by providing them assistance with their diabetes medication and proper lifestyle choices that increase their quality of life.
 The following article delineates what we have learned about diabetes: what it is, how it is caused, and how to prevent or manage it even when you have an occupational illness.

 What is Diabetes?